7.1.3 |

 and prescriptions would have been considered the morally correct ones.

-Of course, something is not true (nor false) because a person,
+Of course, something is not true (or false) because a person, or

-or personified being, has said or commanded so (while disregarding
+personified being, has said or commanded it (while disregarding all the

 But however fallacious or fascistoid monotheist (or for that matter